 Other Things to Consider

 After going through our reviews of each model, the bed that we think is the best overall dog for small dogs is the Frisco Rectangular Bolster Dog Bed.
 The bolster is strong and gives a place for your dog’s head to rest, and we really like the overall quality of this bed.
 The bed we choose for best value goes to Petmaker Orthopedic Sherpa Pillow Dog Bed.
 It’s a great deal for a memory foam bed that can alleviate joint and body pain, especially for older dogs that need extra support.
-We hope our buyer’s guide of the best dog beds in 2021 is helpful on your shopping quest for a high-quality dog bed.
+We hope our buyer’s guide of the best dog beds is helpful on your shopping quest for a high-quality dog bed.
 It can be difficult to find exactly what your dog needs, especially in today’s current pet supply market.
 Hopefully, our list will help you find the bed that your small dog will love.

 Featured Image Credit: Olga Ovcharenko, Shutterstock